Charles L. Schepens, M.D., 1912-2006

 He received his medical degree in 1935 from the State University of Ghent.
 In 1937 he served as assistant to Dr. L. Hambresin in Brussels.
 In 1940, he was inducted as a Captain in the Medical Corps of the Belgian Air Force, where he served until the country was overrun by the Nazis in May of that year.
 He then escaped to France and worked with the French and Belgian resistance, as described in the recent book The Surgeon and the Shepherd, by Meg Ostrum.
 In 1942, under the nom de guerre “Jacques Pérot,” he spearheaded a secret information and evacuation pipeline in the Pyrenees, under the cover of a country lumber mill near the village of Mendive.
 He was arrested several times by the Gestapo.
 For this, and for his many later accomplishments in the field of ophthalmology, he was awarded the Medal of the French Légion d'Honneur on March 21, 2006.

 During the war, Dr. Schepens fled to London, where at Moorfields Eye Hospital he began work on retinal surgery and the binocular indirect ophthalmoscope.
 He emigrated to the United States in 1947, when he joined the Howe Laboratory of Ophthalmology, Harvard Medical School, as a fellow in ophthalmic research.
-In 1949 he founded the first retina service in the world at the Massachusetts Eye and Ear Infirmary.
+In 1949 he founded the first retina service at Massachusetts Eye and Ear.
 He rose through the ranks at Harvard Medical School, from instructor to professor, through 1983.
 He then continued to serve as Clinical Professor of Ophthalmology, Emeritus.

 In 1950 Professor Schepens founded The Retina Foundation in Boston.
 The name was later changed to the Schepens Eye Research Institute, which continues to be the world’s leading independent eye research institution.
 Growing out of his establishment of the Retina Foundation were also Boston Biomedical Research Institute, and Schepens Retina Associates Foundation.